travigd/documentation/dotnet-api/embedded-client.md

 ## EmbeddedVNodeBuilder options

-The following options are available when building an Embedded Node
+The following options are available when building an Embedded Node.

 ### Application Options